alessimichele/PersHomEmbProj/README.md

 ![](images/schema.jpeg)

 ## Some results

-Following plot shows persistent diagram in different configuration of noise, with different manifolds.
+The code for the following plots is here [Click here to view the notebook](study_PersHom.ipynb) Following plot shows persistent diagram in different configuration of noise, with different manifolds.
 20 extra dimensions were added in the embedding phase.

 ![](images/torus_noisefree.png)